Ripple sues YouTube over cryptocurrency scams

 YouTube also awarded a "verification badge" to a hacked channel displaying a photo of Garlinghouse as its profile picture, falsely indicating to viewers that the account was legitimate, the filing said.

-(Reporting by Katie Paul, additional reporting by Anna Irrera; Editing by Steve Orlofsky)
+(Reporting by Katie Paul, additional reporting by Anna Irrera and Paresh Dave; Editing by Steve Orlofsky and Richard Pullin)

 ((Katie.Paul@thomsonreuters.com;))